 XStream is nothing without contributions from the user community.
 There are many ways to contribute.
-We are constantly working on the software and documentation, so it's a good idea to contact the team on the user or development mailing lists to avoid duplicating effort.
+We are constantly working on the software and documentation, so it's a good idea to contact the team.
+For normal question about usage or possible misbehavior, please contact us on the user mailing list.
+To discuss further development of XStream, you may contact us on development mailing lists to avoid duplicating effort.

 One of the traditional weak points of open source software is the documentation.
 Any help with this aspect of the project will be welcomed with open arms, or at the very least with open email clients!

 We are working on one or two examples of using XStream, but we can always do with more.

 We eat our own dogfood, but we're also happy to feed other people's dogs (if you'll excuse

 dachshund metaphor!).
 If you want to request a new feature you can either